joshuahysong/TICompanion/README.md

 The app is not yet released and is missing intended functionality.
 If you'd like to contribute please refer to the issue tracker and jump in!
 You can also start a discussion by filing a new issue.

-This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.
+This project has adopted the code of conduct defined by the [Contributor Covenant](https://github.com/joshuahysong/TICompanion/blob/master/CODE_OF_CONDUCT.md) to clarify expected behavior in our community.
+For more information see the [Contribur Covenant website](http://contributor-covenant.org/).